Architect and Builder Information

-If you are designing or building homes and looking to aim for higher than standard airtightness, HiPer Haus can help you with the design, supply, integration and commissioning of MVHR systems
+If you are designing or building homes and looking to aim for higher than standard of performance, HiPer Haus can help you with the design, supply, integration and commissioning of MVHR systems, Blower door (air tightness) testing and hot water heat pumps.

 When should we consider MVHR for our projects?